 General education requirements for admission to the College of Dentistry are fully described in the dentistry catalog.
 Registration in dentistry (DEN) courses is restricted to students admitted to the College of Dentistry with 0DN to 8DN classifications.

-- The Doctor of Dental Medicine (D.M.D.) program is a four-year doctorate program in general dentistry.
+The Doctor of Dental Medicine (DMD) program is a four-year doctorate program in general dentistry.

-Combined Program for Undergraduate Students
+Combination Program for Undergraduate Students

-Combined Programs for Dental Students
+Combination Programs for Dental Students

 Advanced and Graduate Programs

-- The College of Dentistry also offers four Master of Science in Dental Science (M.S.) degree programs as well as several Advanced Education Programs resulting in certificates of completion.
+The College of Dentistry also offers four Master of Science in Dental Science (MS) degree programs as well as several Advanced Education Programs resulting in certificates of completion.

-- In conjunction with the College of Medicine, the College of Dentistry offers a six-year program that awards an M.D. degree and a certificate of completion in Oral and Maxillofacial Surgery.
+In conjunction with the College of Medicine, the College of Dentistry offers a six-year program that awards an MD degree and a certificate of completion in Oral and Maxillofacial Surgery.